 And for her next dare-devil adventure, does she have anything in mind?
 “Well I’ve actually been thinking about going skydiving.
 It would be very cool.
 I’ve been jet boating before, and that was fun.
 So wouldn’t this be 100 times better?” she grins.

-To find out more about the Children & Youth services VisAbility offers, please visit our webpage below or call us on 1800 846 477 and speak to our friendly team.
+Find out more about the Children & Youth services VisAbility offers or call us on 1800 846 477 and speak to our friendly team.